Trail Blazer Echo

 The Echo unit creates echoes, as you might expect.

 Time between echoes in seconds - performable.
-Under Expert there is a Delay Glide which is a portamento for changing the delay time, and is also performable.
+Under Expert there is a Delay Glide which controls the response-time when the delay changes, and is also performable.

 Warp moves the output delay-line tap at a rate controlled by Glide.
 It can create temporary "glitching" (low Glide) or Doppler shifts (high Glide) - performable (thanks to Glide)

 Scrub is like Warp, but it also stops the delay-line, turning it into a static wavetable.
 It's like "catching" a record and "scrubbing" it under the pickup needle.
 Glide controls how fast the Scrub can go.
 Using Scrub, you can manually move the output tap back and forth over the delay-line contents as if it were a stopped audio tape. - performable (thanks to Delay Glide (Expert)).

 Under Expert there is a Scrub Range which can be used to change the range of the scrub.

 Glide controls the speed of Delay, Warp, and Scrub.
 It gives the time to Glide to the next knob setting in seconds. contents. - performable